Grand Ole Opry: Membership

 Regular performers at the Grand Ole Opry can be inducted into the organization as a member.
 Opry management, when it decides to induct a new member, directs an existing member to publicly ask them to join, usually during a live episode; an induction ceremony happens several weeks later, where the inductee is presented with a trophy and gives an acceptance speech.
 As the Opry is a running series, membership in the show's cast must be maintained throughout an artist's career, through frequent performances, and expires when the performer dies.
+Only once has a member been inducted posthumously: Keith Whitley, who was scheduled to be invited three weeks after his death in May 1989, was retroactively classified as a member in October 2023.
 Duos and groups remain members until all members have died; following the death of a member, the others maintain Opry membership.
-More recent protocols have allowed performers who are incapacitated or retired (such as Barbara Mandrell, Jeanne Pruett, Ray Pillow, Stu Phillips and Ricky Van Shelton) to maintain Opry membership until they die.
-Randy Travis has maintained his Opry membership largely through non-singing appearances since his 2013 stroke (Loretta Lynn was granted similar accommodation from 2017 until her 2022 death).
-The Opry maintains a wall of fame listing every member of the Opry in the show's history, including those that have died or lost/relinquished their membership.
-Receiving Opry membership is considered an honor that is similar in prestige to a hall of fame induction, with the caveat that a number of prominent country musicians never received it.
-The most recent induction took place on August 30, 2022, when Don Schlitz became the first-ever member of the Opry inducted for his songwriting and not as a performer (having begun regular appearances after Travis's incapacitation, performing songs he had written for Travis and the late Kenny Rogers, who was never an Opry member).
-With his induction, and the death of Loretta Lynn on October 4, there are 69 living members.
-Ashley McBryde is a member-in-waiting, after accepting an invitation on October 6, 2022, from Garth Brooks.
+More recent protocols have allowed performers who are incapacitated or retired (such as Barbara Mandrell, Jeanne Pruett, Stu Phillips and Ricky Van Shelton) to maintain Opry membership until they die.
+Randy Travis has maintained his Opry membership largely through non-singing appearances since his 2013 stroke, while Loretta Lynn was granted similar accommodation from 2017 until her 2022 death.
+The Opry maintains a wall of fame listing every member of the Opry in the show's history.
+Receiving Opry membership is considered an honor that is similar in prestige to a Hall of Fame induction, with the caveat that a number of prominent country musicians never received it.
+When Don Schlitz was inducted on August 30, 2022, he became the first-ever member of the Opry inducted for his songwriting and not as a performer, having begun regular appearances only after Travis's incapacitation, performing songs he had written for Travis and for non-Opry member Kenny Rogers.
+The Opry also has a history of inviting comedians to join the cast, though none were invited to join between Jerry Clower's induction in 1973 and when Henry Cho and Gary Mule Deer became members in 2023.
+Following the death of Jeannie Seely in August 2025, there are 74 active members, plus the Opry Square Dancers, who enjoy sui generis membership status and open every Saturday show.